Brookfield, Nova Scotia

-Brookfield (2021 population: 439) is a Canadian rural community located in southern Colchester County, Nova Scotia, Canada.
-Brookfield is a growing community in the heart of Nova Scotia, just forty minutes from the provincial capital of Halifax, thirty minutes from the Stanfield International Airport and ten minutes from the Town of Truro.
-The community hosts both levels of public schools, two churches, restaurants, a bakery, a service station, a sportsplex, an 18 hole golf course, and a volunteer fire service.
+Brookfield (2021 population: 439) is an unincorporated community in the Canadian province of Nova Scotia, located in southern Colchester County.

 Surrounded by farming areas and forestry, Brookfield is located along Highway 102 and Trunk 2 where they intersect with Route 289.

 History

 Brookfield was founded in 1784 by William Hamilton and Daniel Moore.
 2009 marked 225 years of settlement in Brookfield and the community received the Lieutenant Governor's Community Spirit Award at a July 18 ceremony marking the opening of Coming Home to Brookfield Days, 2009.